 As expected, U.S. Marshals stays true to its Fugitive roots by retaining some of the marshal characters from the first movie and introducing viewers to another man on the run.
 Here, Mark Sheridan (Wesley Snipes) is accused of murdering some federal agents.
 Sheridan is arrested but his prisoner transport plane crashes (echoing the infamous train crash in The Fugitive).
 This enables him to go on the lam to clear his name while U.S. Marshal Sam Gerard (Tommy Lee Jones) stays hot on his trail.
 But unlike last time when Gerard and his fellow marshals were free to do whatever they pleased to bring in their man, here they are shadowed by Special Agent John Royce (Robert Downey, Jr.).
 Thus, the film splits its time between Gerard uncovering the truth about Sheridan and Sheridan seeking to clear his name (or, in his words, be made “righteous”).

-As stated, the plot is fluffy and forgettable but it does entertain.
+The plot, which possesses obvious hiccups at times, is fluffy, forgettable, and relatively average but still manages to entertain.
 The characters avoid becoming stock figures as they manage to elicit enough sympathy to keep viewers invested.
 Likewise, the comradery between Gerard and his team of marshals is organic, and while their personalities clash at times, especially against Gerard’s hardheadedness, they are like family to one another.
 If one of them is hurt, attacked, or insulted, it’s as if the entire group was hurt, attacked, or insulted – that’s how tight their bond is and it’s a blast to watch.
-In the same way, most of the action set pieces are enjoyable.
-The aforementioned plane crash, for example, while trying to evoke a similar scene in The Fugitive, is intense and impressive in scale.
-Overall, the action scenes are tastefully inserted so the movie doesn’t feel too sparse nor overstuffed.
+In the same way, most of the action set pieces are enjoyable and well-filmed.
+The aforementioned plane crash, for example, while trying to evoke a similar scene in The Fugitive, is still intense and impressive in scale; and a particular escape scene, which took months to shoot, actually uses practical effects rather than digitally inserting actors.
+Overall, the action scenes are tastefully included so the movie doesn’t feel too sparse nor overstuffed.